Railway air brake: Modern systems

 When the train brakes are applied during normal operation, the engine operator makes a "service application" or a "service rate reduction", which means that the brake pipe pressure reduces at a controlled rate.
-It takes several seconds for the brake pipe pressure to reduce and consequently takes several seconds for the brakes to apply throughout the train.
-The speed of pressure changes during a service reduction is limited by the compressed air's ability to overcome the flow resistance of the relatively-small-diameter pipe and numerous elbows throughout the length of the train, and the relatively-small exhaust port on the head-end locomotive, which means the brakes of the rear-most cars will apply sometime after those of the forward-most cars apply, so some slack run-in can be expected.
+It takes several seconds for the brake pipe pressure to drop and, consequently, for the brakes to apply throughout the train.
+The speed of pressure changes during a service reduction is limited by the compressed air's ability to overcome the flow resistance of the relatively-small-diameter pipe and numerous elbows throughout the length of the train, and the relatively-small exhaust port on the head-end locomotive, which means the brakes of the rearmost cars will apply sometime after those of the forward-most cars apply, so some slack run-in can be expected.
 The gradual reduction in brake pipe pressure will mitigate this effect.

 Modern locomotives employ two air brake systems.
-The system which controls the brake pipe is called the automatic brake and provides service and emergency braking control for the entire train.
+The system that controls the brake pipe is called the automatic brake and provides service and emergency braking control for the entire train.
 The locomotive(s) at the head of the train (the "lead consist") have a secondary system called the independent brake.
-The independent brake is a "straight air" system that makes brake applications on the head-of-train locomotive consist independently of the automatic brake, providing for more nuanced train control.
-The two braking systems may interact differently as a matter of preference by the locomotive builder or the railroad.
-In some systems, the automatic and independent applications will be additive; in some systems the greater of the two will apply to the locomotive consist.
-The independent system also provides a bail off mechanism, which releases the brakes on the lead locomotives without affecting the brake application on the rest of the train.
+The independent brake is a "straight air" system that allows the head-of-train locomotive to apply the brakes independently of the automatic brake, providing more nuanced train control.
+The two braking systems may interact differently, depending on the locomotive builder's or the railroad's preference.
+In some systems, the automatic and independent applications will be additive; in some systems, the greater of the two will apply to the locomotive consist.
+The independent system also provides a 'bail-off' mechanism that releases the brakes on the lead locomotives without affecting the brake application on the rest of the train.

-In the event the train needs to make an emergency stop, the engine operator can make an "emergency application," which will rapidly vent all of the brake pipe pressure to atmosphere, resulting in a faster application of the train's brakes.
-An emergency application also results when the integrity of the brake pipe is lost, as all air will also be immediately vented to atmosphere.
+In the event the train needs to make an emergency stop, the engine operator can make an "emergency application," which rapidly vents all brake pipe pressure to the atmosphere, resulting in a faster application of the train's brakes.
+An emergency application also occurs when the brake pipe loses integrity, as all air is immediately vented to the atmosphere.